Fountain pen: Modern filling mechanisms

 Most pens today use either a piston filler, squeeze-bar filler or cartridge.
 Many pens are also compatible with a converter, which has the same fitting as the pen's cartridge and has a filling mechanism and a reservoir attached to it.
 This enables a pen to fill either from cartridges or from a bottle of ink.
 The most common type of converters are piston-style, but many other varieties may be found today.
 Piston-style converters generally have a transparent round tubular ink reservoir.
 Fountain pen inks feature differing surface tensions that can cause an ink to adhere or "stick" against the inside of the reservoir.
-Common solutions for this problem are adding a small (rust-proof) ink agitating object like a 316 or 904L stainless steel or zirconium dioxide bearing ball, spring or hollow tube in the tubular reservoir to mechanically promote free movement of the contained ink and ink/air exchange during writing.
+Common solutions for this problem are adding a small (rust-proof) ink agitating object like a 316L or 904L stainless steel or zirconium dioxide bearing ball, spring or hollow tube in the tubular reservoir to mechanically promote free movement of the contained ink and ink/air exchange during writing.
 Adding a very small amount of surfactant such as Triton X-100 used in Kodak Photo-Flo 200 wetting agent to the ink will chemically promote free movement of the contained ink and ink/air exchange during writing.
 However, ink might react adversely to adding a surfactant.

 Vacuum fillers, such as those used by Pilot in the Custom 823, utilize air pressure to fill the ink chamber.
 In this case, while the nib is submerged in ink, a plunger is pushed down the empty chamber to create a vacuum in the space behind it.
 The end of the chamber has a section wider than the rest, and when the plunger passes this point, the difference in air pressure in the area behind the plunger and the area ahead of it is suddenly evened out and ink rushes in behind the plunger to fill the chamber.

+Converters are also available in several different types such as piston, plunger, squeeze and push button in rare cases.

 Cartridges

-A patent for an ink cartridge system for fountain pens was filed in 1890.
-In the early 20th century, cartridges were made from glass and thin copper tubing.
-However, the concept only became successful and popular after the introduction of moulded plastic cartridges, firstly by Waterman in 1953.
+The first commercially successful ink cartridge system for fountain pens was patented in 1890 by the Eagle Pencil Company, using glass cartridges.
+In the 1920s the John Hancock pen featured cartridges made from thin copper tubing.
+From the 1930s on, Waterman sold pens in France that used glass cartridges.
+Cartridge-filling pens only became truly popular in the 1950s, however, with the advent of plastic cartridges.
+The first was the Italian LUS Atomica in 1952, but it was the Waterman C/F in 1953 that brought cartridge filling to the attention of the international market.

 Modern plastic cartridges can contain small ridges on the inside to promote free movement of the contained ink and ink/air exchange during writing.
 Often cartridges are closed with a small ball that gets pressed into the cartridge during insertion into the pen.
 This ball also aids free movement of the contained ink.